awused/manga-upscaler/README.md

 Run the manga-upscaler server on the same machine as your browser.
 Manga-Upscaler does not support running it on a separate machine.

+## Prefetching

+There's a second option to just enable prefetching of normal resolution images.
+When using this you should decrease the preload setting in Mangadex to just one image, since it will be redundant.
+Prefetching from this script will cross chapter boundaries when the sub groups remain the same.

 # Requirements